-A. Direct to garment printing is a permanent process and the dyes are infused into the fabric.
-All textile printing is subject to weathering over time but DTG will not peel or fade drastically as long as washed under normal conditions.
+A. DTG printing is a permanent process and the dyes are infused into the fabric.
+All textile printing is subject to weathering over time, but DTG will not peel or fade drastically as long as the garment is washed under normal conditions.

 Q. Can you print blended shirts or polyester?

 A. DTG printing was made for 100% cotton, because 100% cotton is the most durable fabric that accepts the digital printing process.
 However, there is an alternative for non-cotton garments: the Digi-flex process.

 The digi-flex process allows us to print on more delicate materials.
 It is an adaptation of the DTG process that requires printing the design on a piece of film, and then transferring the print from the film to the fabric.
 This is an excellent option for people who want the look and quality of DTG but the flexibility of alternate fabric choices.

 Neither DTG nor the digi-flex process can be used to print on knits, corduroy, or other textured fabrics.
 If you have a question about a particular garment or fabric, please give us a call.

 Q. How soon can my order be ready?